neeko-nee/stardew-valley-fast-loads-1.6/README.md

 Tested on 1.6 with 620 mods, has some trouble at times but when it works it does load the game ~30% faster

-Mostly unnecesary now with 1.6 loading faster but some people (inluding myself) wanted it updated
+Mostly unnecesary now with 1.6 loading faster but some people (including myself) wanted it updated